-This two hour school walking tour travels between Federation Square and Eureka Tower via Melbourne’s Birrarung or Yarra River as well as via bridges, roads, iconic buildings and public spaces.
-The excursion :
+This two hour school walking tour travels between Federation Square and Eureka Tower via Melbourne’s Birrarung (Yarra River) and via bridges, roads, iconic buildings and public spaces.
+This excursion explores :

-HOW the materials to build Melbourne have changed over time, how materials change and the suitability of materials chosen.
+HOW the materials to build Melbourne have changed over time, why materials change and the suitability of materials chosen.

-STRUCTURES: shapes that make up a structure, strength of shapes e.g. triangle vs square, building bridges, towers from various materials.
+STRUCTURES AND SHAPES: how shapes make up a structure, the strength and use of different shapes e.g. triangle vs square, bridges, arches, towers and their materials.

 Eureka Tower Southbank

-Melbourne has changed over time since the Enterprize landed n 1835 and Hoddle laid out the grid in 1838.
-These changes are shaped by people having different needs than they did in the past.
-For example Aboriginals walked, settlers rode horses and we ride cars.
-Indigenous people used natural materials wood, bone, bark, shell, fur, bone and stone.
-The settlers came in great numbers and built a city with materials such as canvas, stone, tin and iron.
+Melbourne has changed over time since the first ship Enterprize landed in 1835 and Robert Hoddle laid out the grid in 1837.
+The vast changes in our landscape reflect the responses by communities as their needs continually changed over time.
+For example re transport: Indigenous people walked, settlers rode horses and carts and we ride cars and trains.
+Indigenous people used natural material such bone, bark, shell, fur and flint.
+The settlers built a city for a much larger population with materials such as canvas, bluestone, tin, steel and iron.

-Today we have many more materials, shapes and structures to choose from such as concrete steel plastic, zinc, aluminium, optic fibres, polystyrene and aluminium.
-Today we are exploring what are the landmarks of our city and what structures, materials and shapes have changed over time to create the most liveable city in the world.
+Today we have many materials, shapes and structures to choose from such as reinforced concrete, steel plastic, tiles, zinc, aluminium, optic fibres, polystyrene and aluminium.
+Our school excursions explores what are the landmarks of our city and what structures, materials and shapes have changed over time to create one of the most liveable cities in the world.
 Structures and shapes include spires, spirals, domes, triangles, tiles, squares, curves and arches.
 Materials include plaster, sandstone, gold, steel, concrete, iron, bluestone, aluminium, cable, zinc, brick, ceramic and glass.

 See our thirty OTHER SCHOOL PROGRAMS.